David Heinen, Vice President for Public Policy and Advocacy

 Operational benefits of AHPs for nonprofits

-On the operational side of the equation, AHPs could potentially create opportunties for nonprofits to offer more affordable health insurance for their employees.
-Small nonproifts - like small businesses - have seen the cost of employre-provided health insurance escalate in recent years.
-Because they have a small "risk pool" of employees, small organizations can't negotiate as competitive of pricing with health insurance companies as large businesses can.
+On the operational side of the equation, AHPs could potentially create opportunities for nonprofits to offer more affordable health insurance for their employees.
+Small nonprofits - like small businesses - have seen the cost of employer-provided health insurance escalate in recent years.
+Because they have a small "risk pool" of employees, small organizations can't negotiate competitive pricing with health insurance companies like large businesses can.
 They also don't have enough employees or assets to be able to consider self-insuring.
 As a result, health insurance cost has been a major - and rapidly growing - line item in many nonprofits' budgets.
 Some organizations' "solutions" have been:

 - To offer skimpier health coverage to their employees;

 - To require their staff to pay a greater portion of their own health care premiums; or